Stephen-Seo/AnotherAURHelper/README.md

 will hang after the final build step.
 Apparently, killing the running `sccache` process stops the soft-lock in this case.

+## Preloading ccache/sccache

+This script expects ccache and sccache not to be installed in the chroot (for reasons as mentioned in the previous section) and ccache or sccache will be appended to a pkg's "other_deps" if a ccache or sccache directory is configured for it.

 # Setting up the AUR Helper

 The AUR Helper requires several things: